qsdrqs/ai4code_sok_code/code_generation/README.md

 ## License

-[Add your license information here]
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-For questions about this research or code, please contact [your contact information].
+For questions about this research or code, please contact the research team or open an issue in this repository.

 ## Acknowledgments